jon-jacky/home/commonplace.md

   especially neurotic to be a great artist; that strong convictions need not preclude diplomatic civility; that it is possible to produce important work and remain unpretentious."

+- Conversations on the Journey by Richard Sennett, review of *On Creativity* by John Tusa and *Parallels and Paradoxes* by Daniel Barenboim and Edward
+  W. Said, in *TLS* June 20 2003, p.
+36 (no link):

+  "...
+What Tusa discovers in these interviews is the artists' worry about getting things right; "inspiration" is a word which arouses an ironic shrug. ...
+But for all Tusa's artists, the creative process stands for the journey from subjective feeling to objective expression; art happens only when they arrive at that destination.

+  ... both books reveal people obsessed with getting things right, with arriving at form.
+In both books, working artists avoid equating creativity with errant subjectivity; even when contemplating the relation between  silence and sound -- a subject which preoccupies Barenboim -- the goal is a material result: the sound of a  particular crescendo, the length of a particular silence. ...

 30 Oct 2020